 Many narcissistic parents use their children as friends, doctors, or therapists.
 They may even praise the child for being such a “great listener” to reinforce this behavior.

-That said, even if they are mature, children are not emotionally equipped to handle adult problems.
 They should be focused on their own needs and development- not taking care of their parent’s feelings.

 6. Attempting To Control Every Action